The Chats: 2018–2020: Universal signing and High Risk Behaviour

+In the Spring of 2018 the band supported Cosmic Psychos on their Loudmouth Soup Tour.
 On 3 July 2018, the Chats released the single "Do What I Want", announced to be included in their forthcoming studio album.

 The band signed a global deal with Universal Music Publishing Australia on 19 March 2019, and founded their own label, Bargain Bin Records.
 Their distribution is handled by Cooking Vinyl Australia.
 On 21 March, the Chats released "Pub Feed" alongside an accompanying music video.
 Throughout July, the band toured the United States.
 On 26 July, they released the single "Identity Theft" alongside an accompanying music video, which contains references to the video game Guitar Hero.
 The band performed at the UK Reading and Leeds Festivals in August.
 In October, the Chats commenced an Australian national tour.
 The band performed a headlining tour in the UK during December 2019.
 When asked about the then-untitled High Risk Behaviour during an interview at the Reading Festival, Sandwith revealed that the songs were already recorded: "We're gonna call it done...we're not perfectionists or anything.".

 In late-December, Sandwith posted a song criticizing Prime Minister Scott Morrison for his perceived apathy and carelessness towards the 2019-20 bushfire crisis to Instagram, titled "I Hope Scott's House Burns Down"; according to Pedestrian.tv, the song is being used to aid fundraising efforts for numerous volunteer firefighter groups.
 The band released the single "The Clap" on 17 January 2020 and revealed the name of their debut studio album, High Risk Behaviour, as well as a release date of 27 March.
 On 6 March, weeks before its release, the band released the single "Dine & Dash" and its accompanying music video.
+Their debut album peaked at number 5 on ARIA Charts, and was met with positive reception The Guardian rated it four stars, noted it was "exhilarating, cheerily undemanding fun, something in scant supply at the moment.”
+The album also garnered a ARIA Award nomination for Best Hard Rock or Heavy Metal Album.